‘It’s just hell there’: Russia still pounds eastern Ukraine - The Boston Globe

 — A Russian governor said Ukrainian shelling of a Russian village near the border with Ukraine wounded one person.
 A power station was hit, leaving parts of the village without electricity, according to Alexander Bogomaz, governor of the Bryansk region.

-— The Russian military said it hit an airfield in Ukraine’s southern Odesa region with a missile, destroying two Bayraktar drones and a drone control station.
-Defense Ministry spokesman Igor Konashenkov said a high-precision Oniks missile hit an Artsyz airfield on the Odesa region.
-Earlier on Monday, the Ukrainian military said its air defense system deterred two airstrikes on the Odesa region, destroying the incoming missiles.
+— The Russian military said it hit an airfield in Ukraine’s southern Odessa region with a missile, destroying two Bayraktar drones and a drone control station.
+Defense Ministry spokesman Igor Konashenkov said a high-precision Oniks missile hit an Artsyz airfield in the Odessa region.
+Earlier on Monday, the Ukrainian military said its air defense system deterred two airstrikes on the Odessa region, destroying the incoming missiles.
 The contradicting reports couldn’t be immediately reconciled.

 Advertisement